andrewwestling/dotfiles/README.md

 I just do this periodically and commit it, it's not automated but the command handles the file for me so I don't have to handwrite it

+There's a VS Code task to do this in [tasks.json](.vscode/tasks.json).

 </details>

 ## Computer Name